Beginning Keyboard Recognition

 - Have lists of vocabulary and sight words for the students to use to practice typing.

-- After students are familiar with the paper keyboard, teachers will need a computer and keyboard for each student.
+- After students are familiar with the paper keyboard, teachers will need a computer and keyboard for each of the students.

 - Use a data projector to project the keyboard for the students.